-Maggie is a junior Business Administration major.
+Maggie is a senior Business Administration major.
 She's obsessed with giraffes, Tru Deli and, of course, Carolina Basketball.
 She joined Kappa for the sisterhood she saw during recruitment, and feels most at home on the couch in Kappa's informal living room.
 "I have made my absolute best friends in Kappa," she said.
 "I love being involved in our events, our leadership development and just hanging around the house every day!"

 - Email: firstname.lastname@example.org

 Madison is a junior Psychology major and Computer Science minor.
 She loves baking, Harry Potter, and bands like the Head and the Heart and the Avett Brothers.
 When she's not swinging on Kappa's porch swing, she can be found hiking with friends or traveling to try new foods.
 Madison's excited about the opportunities she has by being on Chapter Council.
 "Kappa has already given me so much in the three semesters I have been in it," she said, "and I wanted to continue to give that same experience to all my sisters.
 By being on CC, I can devote my time and energy to the chapter by cultivating our sisterhood and helping our chapter reach its potential."